History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 How Safe is Virginia Tap Water to Drink?

-Virginia’s water quality does vary from region to region.
-Tap water most commonly meets federal standards but is over-chlorinated byproducts and lead from old pipes in major cities like Richmond or Norfolk.
-But in rural areas contamination comes from agricultural runoff — nitrates, bacteria.
+However, in rural areas, contamination comes from agricultural runoff, which includes nitrates and bacteria.
 A Virginia Tech 2023 study found that some private well owners in rural Virginia have PFAS at concentrations greater than EPA health limits.

 Common Contaminants in U.S. Water